Managing Money with WooPayments

 Regardless of which method used, the charge amount plus transaction fees will be deducted from your account balance and returned to the customer’s original payment method.

 NOTE: In certain cases, you may not be able to issue a refund for an order.
-Mainly, this happens when there’s a dispute on all or part of the charge.
+Mainly, this happens when there’s a dispute on all or part of the charge, or when your account balance has gone negative for some reason.

 Issuing a refund via the edit order page